sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 * `uint256 gas`: The amount of gas that's included in the call from the `SphinxModuleProxy` to the Gnosis Safe.
 * `bytes txData`: The transaction's data.
 * `Enum.Operation operation`: The type of transaction to execute in the Gnosis Safe, i.e. `Call` or `DelegateCall`.
-* `bool requireSuccess`: If this is `true` and the transaction in the Gnosis Safe fails, the deployment be marked as "failed" and will end immediately.
+* `bool requireSuccess`: If this is `true` and the transaction in the Gnosis Safe fails, the deployment is marked as "failed" and will end immediately.
 If this is `false`, the deployment will continue regardless of whether the transaction fails.

 ## Deployment Process